Quickstart

 1. Get your API keys

-Sign in to the Easy Labs dashboard and copy your sandbox secret key — it starts with sk_test_.
+Sign in to the Easy Labs dashboard and copy your sandbox publishable key — it starts with pk_test_.
 The browser SDK auto-detects sandbox vs. production from this prefix; no environment flags needed.

 2. Initialize the SDK